dechamps/videojitter/videojitter_test/cases/README.md

 Each subdirectory is a test case that checks a specific input and videojitter commands/options against specific output goldens.

+**Note:** in some cases, report chart _images_ are treated as test goldens and included in version control.
+This is usually because the images are used as examples in videojitter documentation - this mechanism is a convenient way to ensure the images always stay in sync with any changes to videojitter outputs.

 Each test case falls under one of the following:

 ## Synthetic inputs